lksoft/MailCommon/Readme.md

 #### `+(void)swizzle` {#swizzle}

 This method is the most common one to use and basically uses all of the others below to do its work.
-It will add all of the methods defined to the class and then try to swizzle those that need swizzling (i.e. if the method already exists in the parent class.
-It will take the target class from the name of calling class before an underscore in the name.
+It will add all of the methods defined in the provider class to the swizzling class and then try to swizzle those that need swizzling (i.e. if the method already exists in the parent class.
+It will take the target class from the name of calling class before the defined separator (which is a single underscore [`_`] by default) in the name.
 For instance if your class is `Message_SIS`, it will use `Message` as the target to swizzle.
 And, of course, it will pass that through `MCC_PREFIXED_NAME(ClassFromString)()` to ensure that the right class is targeted for the running OS.
-The part after the underscore (in our example `SIS`) will be used as the prefix for all swizzling.
-So inside of your methods, when you want to call the super, you call `[self SISoriginalMethodName]`.
+The part after the separator (in our example `SIS`) will be used as the prefix for all swizzling.
+So inside of your methods, when you want to call the super, you call `[self SIS_originalMethodName]`.
+Note in that example the added underscore [`_`] after the prefix, which is also a default.
+Both the separator and prefix appendor (I know, that probably isn't a word, but I didn't want it to be _prefix suffix_) can be overridden on the project level.
+I wanted to try to override on the file level, but couldn't do it reasonably.
+Anyway, if you define the following in the `GCC_PREPROCESSOR_DEFINITIONS` build setting in the project, they will be used. **Please note that the quotes in the string literal need to be escaped.**

+	MCC_CLASSNAME_SUFFIX_SEPARATOR=@\"__\"
+	MCC_CLASSNAME_PREFIX_APPENDOR=@\"\"

+In the example provided here, the defaults of the separator as `@"_"` and the appendor as `@""` are overridden to use two underscores `@"__"` as the separator with no appendor at all `@""`.

 The `+swizzle` method will swizzle class & instance methods, obviously, and even provide implementations for properties defined, assuming that the accessors aren't already there.
 This last one is very cool stuff sent to me by Scott Morrison of [Indev Software](http://indev.ca).

 **_Please Note_**

 For the property swizzling to not break everything though, you need to add each property as `@dynamic propName;` inside your implementation unless you provide both methods.
-If you don't **ALL** of the properties of the class that _you are swizzling_ can have undefined results!
+If you don't, **ALL** of the properties of the class that _you are swizzling_ can have undefined results!
+This is definitely an issue when building with Xcode 5 and may not be noticed in 4, but using `@dynamic` is a good idea, since you **are** providing the implementations after compile time.

 #### `+(void)addAllMethodsToClass:(Class)targetClass usingPrefix:(NSString *)prefix` {#addAllMethods}

 This method does almost the same thing as `+swizzle`, except that it lets you control what the actual class and prefix used are independently of the provider class name, in case you need that.
 It does **NOT** add implementations for properties though, since the method name does not imply that.
-You can call the property swizzling method afterwards if needed, see [below](#propertySwizzle)
+You can call the property swizzling method afterwards if needed, see [below](#swizzleProperties)

-#### `+(void)addMethodsPassingTest:(MCC_PREFIXED_NAME(SwizzleFilterBlock))testBlock ivarsPassingTest:(MCC_PREFIXED_NAME(AddIvarFilterBlock))ivarTestBlock toClass:(Class)targetClass usingPrefix:(NSString*)prefix withDebugging:(BOOL)debugging`
+#### `+(void)addMethodsPassingTest:(MCC_PREFIXED_NAME(SwizzleFilterBlock))testBlock toClass:(Class)targetClass usingPrefix:(NSString*)prefix withDebugging:(BOOL)debugging` {#addMethodsPassingTest}

 This verbose method gives even more control as to what gets swizzled and how.
 This is useful for supporting the different OS versions, as you can simply provide a block to tell the swizzler which methods to do for which OS.
 The two block types are defined as follows: